mlobacz/gog-home-assignment/README.md

 7. Finally, run the script for yourself and see if you like the output ;) If you did not change script configuration it should be saved into `output.csv`.
 I also commited my results into [this file](output_ml.csv).

     ```bash
     python script.py
     ```

-8. In fact, if you are not interested in tests and would like to only see the script output there is no need to install all the packages from `requirements.txt`.
-After point 3. just run:
-    ```bash
-    pip install .
-    python script.py
-    ```